Mishmar HaEmek: Landmarks

 The Palmach Cave is located on the outskirts of the kibbutz, near the forest.
 It was used by the Palmach unit of the Jewish militia during the Intercommunal conflict in Mandatory Palestine.
 The cave was chosen by the Palmach upon its establishment in 1941, as a training site for the Palmach's special undercover units.
 The cave was also used for meetings between the commanders of the Palmach.

-Before it was used by the Palmach it was used as a playground by the kibbutz children, and before that, it was used as a shelter for Bedouin nomads during their voyages.
-Today the cave is a tourist attraction and educational site run by a member of the kibbutz.
+Before being used by the Palmach, it was used as a playground by the kibbutz children, and before that, as a shelter for Bedouin nomads during their voyages.
+Today it is a tourist attraction and educational site run by a member of the kibbutz.

 Mishmar HaEmek's cemetery is located on the outskirts of the kibbutz, next to the Palmach Cave.
 Members of the kibbutz from its past are buried in the cemetery, including five members of the Knesset, many known personalities from the fields of culture and society and a few high-ranked military officers.
 Some of the people buried in the cemetery are not from the kibbutz but have some connection to it.

 Pinat HaGola ("Diaspora's Place") is a memorial site for the children murdered in the Holocaust.
 The monument was built by the sculptor Zeev Ben-Zvi between 1945 and 1947.
 He built it with the students of the kibbutz and it was the earliest memorial site for the Holocaust in Israel.
 During the battle of Mishmar HaEmek in 1948, the site was damaged by a shell, but Zeev Ben-Zvi refused to repair it.